 From snow squalls to bomb cyclones to hoarfrost and more, these winter phenomena are as beautiful as they are dangerous.

 Winter is often described as a “Winter Wonderland,” but winter storms can be fierce.
 From snow squall to bomb cyclones to hoarfrost, there are some unusual phenomena that occur only in winter.
-And there are even some surprising facts about snow you never knew—until now.

 If you haven’t heard of a snow squall, you’re not alone.
 The National Weather Service gave this phenomenon its name and started issuing snow squall warnings in November 2018.
 The term snow squall is derived from the concept of a regular squall, with the customary blustery winds, but in this case the extended period of reduced visibility is due to intense snowfall.
 Discover additional interesting words that were created by accident.